lookit/lookit-docs/docs/source/tutorial-lookit/tutorial-first-study.rst

 Let's set up to counterbalance the question that's asked!
 Again, at this point you don't need to understand all the details, let's just walk through what we'd do.

-We're going to change our "storybook-causal" frame into what's called a randomizer frame, instead of just a group of frames.
-Find this section and make the changes indicated below:
+We're going to change our "storybook-causal" frame into what's called a :ref:`randomizer frame <elf:randomization>`, instead of just a group of frames.
+Find the "storybook-causal" frame (inside ``frames``) and make the changes indicated below:

 .. code-block:: none

    "storybook-causal": {
-        "kind": "group", <-- change this to "choice" "sampler": "random-parameter-set", <-- add this line!
+        "kind": "group",                         <-- Change this to "choice" "sampler": "random-parameter-set",       <-- Add this line!
         "frameList": [
-            ... <--  almost everything in here can stay the same {
+            ...                                  <-- Almost everything in here can stay the same {
-                "audio": "bunnya01", <-- but change this to "QUESTION_AUDIO"
+                "audio": "bunnya01",             <-- But change this to "QUESTION_AUDIO"
                 "images": [
                     {
                         "id": "storybookIllustration",
-                        "src": "bunnya01.png", <-- and change this to "QUESTION_IMAGE"
+                        "src": "bunnya01.png",   <-- And change this to "QUESTION_IMAGE"
                         "top": 0,
                         "left": 10,
                         "width": 80